rmldj/ml-entropy/README.md

 as well as a routine implementing the proposed method of computing entropy.
 Please cite the paper if you would use this method in a scientific publication.

-See the `code_paper/README.md` for specific instructions for reproducing the results of the paper
+See the README file in the `code_paper/` folder for specific instructions for reproducing the results of the paper

 ## `mlentropy.py`

 This file implements the basic procedures proposed in the paper for computing the entropy.
+It requires `xgboost`, `scikit-learn`, `scipy` and `numpy`.

 The main functions are
 ```